matthewwithanm/django-imagekit/docs/caching.rst

 Caching
 *******

 Default Backend Workflow
 ================

 ``ImageSpec``
 -------------

 At the heart of ImageKit are image generators.
-These are callables which return a modified image.
+These are classes with a ``generate()`` method which returns an image file.
 An image spec is a type of image generator.
 The thing that makes specs special is that they accept a source image.
 So an image spec is just an image generator that makes an image from some other image.

 ``ImageCacheFile``
 ------------------

 However, an image spec by itself would be vastly inefficient.
-Every time an an image was accessed in some way, it would have be regenerated at saved.
+Every time an an image was accessed in some way, it would have be regenerated and saved.
-Most of the time, you want to re-use a previously generated image, based on the inpurt image and spec, instead generating a new one.
-That's where ``ImageCacheFile`` comes in. ``ImageCacheFile`` is a File-like object that is returned from an image generator.
+Most of the time, you want to re-use a previously generated image, based on the input image and spec, instead of generating a new one.
+That's where ``ImageCacheFile`` comes in. ``ImageCacheFile`` is a File-like object that wraps an image generator.
 They look and feel just like regular file objects, but they've got a little trick up their sleeve: they represent files that may not actually exist!

 Cache File Strategy
 -------------------

 Each ``ImageCacheFile`` has a cache file strategy, which abstracts away when image is actually generated.
-It implenents four methods.
+It can implement the following four methods:

 * ``before_access`` - called by ``ImageCacheFile`` when you access its url, width, or height attribute.